Pitch deck

 TL;DR

-• Credibility signals should be stage-matched: payer contracts at seed, benchmarks at pre-seed, scale metrics at Series C and beyond
+• Credibility signals are matched to stage: payer contracts at seed, benchmarks at pre-seed, scale metrics at Series C.

-• Clinical framing and product narrative can substitute for traction when traction is not yet available
+• Clinical framing can carry credibility weight when traction is thin.

 The Funding Climate That Shapes This Brief